-he University of Tennessee is developing the 200-acre Cherokee Farm property as a state of the art science, medical, and technology research campus focused on solving problems of national significance.
-Located in Knoxville, Tennessee, the Cherokee Farm Campus lies immediately southwest of and across the Tennessee River from the University system's flagship campus in downtown Knoxville.
-Accordingly, the development of the Cherokee Farm Campus presents two compelling and interrelated opportunities: establishing a unique place for world class research while becoming a dynamic new asset in the city of Knoxville.
+he University of Tennessee is developing the 150 acre property known as Cherokee Farm into the UT Research Park, a state-of-the-art science, medical, and technology research campus focused on solving problems of regional, national and global significance.
+Located in Knoxville, Tennessee, the UT Research Park lies immediately southwest of and across the Tennessee River from the University's flagship campus.